Kunal, Haryana: Site location

 Site is located closer to other important IVC sites, such as 18 km northeast of Bhirrana, 45 km northeast of Banawali, 80 km northwest of Rakhigarhi, 85 km west of Balu, Haryana, and 150 km northeast of Jognakhera.
+It is 30 km northeast of Fatehabad city.
+It is 12 km southeast of Ratia and 12 km northwest of Bhuna on Bhuna-Ratia rural road.